syncfusion-content/ej2-javascript-docs/ej2-javascript/grid/state-persistence/add-to-persist.md

 ---
 layout: post
 title: Add to persist in ##Platform_Name## Grid control | Syncfusion
-description: Learn here all about how to Add to persist in Syncfusion ##Platform_Name## Grid control of Syncfusion Essential and more
+description: Learn here all about Add to persist in ##Platform_Name## Grid control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
 control: Add to persist
 publishingplatform: ##Platform_Name##